EbbeMeloSorensen/ASP.NET/Reactivities/Readme.md

     Now you should see the text "It works :-)" displayed on a white background

-    **IMPORTANT**: Notice that you can deploy the application by placing it at the server root, e.g. at a web hotel like nordicway.
-On the other hand, if you want to deploy it in a subfolder of the web server, you should do the following:
+    **IMPORTANT**: Notice that you can deploy the built application by placing it at the *server root*, e.g. at a web hotel like nordicway.
+On the other hand, if you want to deploy it in a subfolder of the web server, you should do the following, as described in the "Building for Relative Paths" section at this link: https://create-react-app.dev/docs/deployment/:

     12. Delete the node_modules folder and the package-lock.json file